 Another option is a TFSA (Tax-Free Savings Account).
 This allows you to save up to $5,000 a year that is not taxed like other funds.
 This would be a great way to save for retirement.

 Whatever you decide to do, don’t just do one kind of savings.
-In order to create a more secure financial future for yourself, it is important to spread your savings in a few places so you still have backup.
+To create a more secure financial future for yourself, it is important to spread your savings in a few places, so you still have a backup.

 So far, I have shown you

 This week, I will show you things to do with the money you save to make saving it worth your effort.